 Vice President, Federal Policy and Government Relations

 Peter Chandler serves as TechNet’s Vice President for Federal Policy and Government Relations.
 Based in Washington, D.C., Peter engages with Congress and the administration on the issues that matter most to the innovation economy.
-He was most recently TechNet’s Director of Federal Policy and Government Relations.

 A native of Biddeford, Maine, Peter has 22 years of campaign, political, and legislative experience at both the state and federal levels.
 He most recently concluded three and a half years as Chief of Staff to Representative Debbie Dingell (D-MI), who was appointed to the Energy and Commerce Committee in her second term and co-chaired the Democratic Congressional Campaign Committee’s (DCCC) WomenLead program in the previous two election cycles.
 During her first term, Dingell had many impressive legislative victories, including unanimous House passage of the SELF DRIVE Act to help promote American innovation and leadership in autonomous vehicles.
 Peter’s first role on Capitol Hill was Chief of Staff to Maine Congressman Mike Michaud (D), a position he held for 12 years.
 Before joining his legislative office, Chandler ran Michaud’s successful first campaign for Congress in 2002 — defeating five opponents in a Democratic primary and going on to win in the general election.